 a.
-The Board has determined that such performance bond-financial assurance is necessary to meet the requirements of Sections 47-1506, 47-1509, 47-1510, and 47-1511, Idaho Code.
+The Board has determined that such performance bond-financial assurance is necessary to meet the requirements of Sections 47 1506, 47 1509, 47 1510, and 47 1511, Idaho Code the chapter.
 (3 30 06)()

 b.
 The Board has delivered to the operator, in writing, a notice setting forth the reasons it believes such bond-financial assurance is necessary.
-(7-1-98)()

-c.
-The Board has conducted a hearing where the operator is allowed to give testimony to the Board concerning the amount of the proposed bond-financial assurance, as provided by Section 47-1512(c), Idaho Code.
-This requirement for a hearing may be waived, in writing, by the operator. $(3 \ 30 \ 06)($
+(7-1-98)( c.
+The Board has conducted a hearing where the operator is allowed to give testimony to the Board concerning the amount of the proposed bond-financial assurance, as provided by Section 47-1512(4), Idaho Code.
+This requirement for a hearing may be waived, in writing, by the operator.
+(3-30-06)()

-03. Financial Assurance for Operation With More Than Five (5) Disturbed Acres.
-The amount of financial assurance shall be the amount necessary to pay the estimated reasonable costs of reclamation required under the reclamation plan.
+03. Financial Assurance for Operation Mine or Cyanidation Facility With More Than Five (5) Disturbed Acres.
+The amount of financial assurance shall be the amount necessary for the Board to pay the estimated reasonable costs of reclamation required under the reclamation plan or permanent closure plan, including indirect costs in subsection 120.04 of these rules. ()